gauchocode/brolit-shell/README.md

 ```

 The first time you run `runner.sh`, you'll be guided through a wizard in order to configure it.
 This configuration will be stored in `~/.broobe-utils-script`.

-## IMPORTANT

-The script is based on this standard:

-If you want to create a new web project for domain.com it will create:
-* A database with name 'DOMAIN_STAGE' (the script will ask you the project state).
-Ex: midominio_prod
-* A database user with name 'DOMAIN_user'.
-Ex: midominio_user
-* A directory for the project files named 'domain.com'.
-* A nginx configuration for 'domain.com'.

-So, the restore script only works if this nomenclature is respected.

 ## Running as cron job
 This script relies on a different configuration file for each system user.
 The default configuration file location is `root/.broobe-utils-script`.